 Test test test!

-Although testing small budgets won’t give you all of the answers in terms of what will and won’t work with your customers, it should open up some questions for you to explore further.
+Although testing small budgets won’t give you all of the answers in terms of what will and won’t work for your customers, it should open up some questions for you to explore further.